Happy Planet Index: 2012 Report

 - Demonstrate how the scores of high-income countries are brought down considerably by their large Ecological Footprints.

 The HPI is a headline indicator that provides an overall picture, but countries which do well on the HPI can still suffer many problems.
-Other indicators will also be necessary to fully assess how societies are doing. nef (the new economics foundation) has developed a measurement framework of which HPI is one component; it sits alongside other measures such as economic performance and environmental pressure.
+Other indicators will also be necessary to fully assess how societies are doing.
+NEF has developed a measurement framework of which HPI is one component; it sits alongside other measures such as economic performance and environmental pressure.

 In a world of dwindling resources, efficiency has to sit at the heart of our approach.
 For this reason we believe the HPI should be used as a headline indicator of progress.
 That there is a need for a new indicator like it cannot be questioned.